makersacademy/airport_challenge/README.md

 I used a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In my tests of the airport, I used a double for the plane in order to remove test dependence on the plane object.
 The code passes all tests with 100% coverage and Rubocop reports no offences.

-Here are the user stories that we worked out in collaboration with the client:
+Here are the user stories that were worked out in collaboration with the client:

 ### User Stories